saultharwat74/saultharwat74/README.md

 - I’m currently working as a Senior Frontend Engineer at [Koinz](https://koinz.app/#/).

-- I’m currently learning Rust and backend development.
+- I’m currently learning backend development.

 - I'm looking to collaborate with an expert team to gain experience and contribute to meaningful projects.